-Werner held steadfastly onto himself with all of his might to his own thoughts as one foreign thought bled into another
+Werner held steadfastly onto himself and onto his own thoughts with all of his might as one foreign thought bled into another

 But still, the weight of all the others continued to bear down on his shoulders to the point where he ashamedly could not bear it any longer.
 The last thing he saw before he spiraled back down into agonizing darkness was Jericho’s expression of concern.
 The image stayed with him as did the pain that remained throbbing at his temples and seizing his chest even as he sank back down.
 The swirl of pulsating confusion seemed unending.

 And then abruptly—almost as if it never existed—the tight and agonizing pain and cloudy confusion ended.

 Suddenly, Werner became aware that he was lying on his side.
 Sweat clung to his back, and his breathing was labored.
 His shoulder pulsated with a familiar pain as did the palm of his left hand, and he could taste iron and an oddly sweet bitterness in his mouth.

 A shadowy figure peered over him, their locks of dark hair spilling down onto his face.